brianhouse/sound_art/projects/0_soundmaps.md

 # Soundmaps

-For this project, you will visually represent your sonic environment.
+For this (short) project, you will visually represent your sonic environment.

 You may choose any stationary location or walkable area: a room indoors, a spot in the forest, a path through campus, the grocery store, etc (but no virtual or online spaces).